christopher-hesse/example-gridworld/README.md

-# Computer Tennis
+# Example Gridworld

 A gym reinforcement learning environment using the [`gym3`](https://github.com/openai/gym3) API.
-This is a simple gridworld from Pieter Abbeel's (CS287)[https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/mdps-exact-methods.pdf] to illustrate how to make a simple `gym3` environment.
+This is a simple gridworld from Pieter Abbeel's [CS287](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/mdps-exact-methods.pdf) to illustrate how to make a simple `gym3` environment.

 ## Installation